 The C-clamp holds a 2x4 block to prevent the stud moving sideways.
 A 6'-long pipe clamp squeezes the top and bottom plates tightly against the stud being nailed.
 With all this clamping force, the stud can't move while being nailed.
 Mike drives one nail into the side of the stud opposite the C-clamp, then removes the C-clamp and block, and drives two nails into that side.

 With the top and bottom plates secured, Mike laid the studs between them and toenailed one end of each in turn.
 Then he repeated the process on the opposite end of the studs.
 When all studs were nailed, Mike measured diagonally again, and adjusted the assembly if the measurements were not equal.
 The first section initially was off by ½", but the second section was dead-on.

 Finally, Mike nailed a 3"-wide plywood strip diagonally across the studs to prevent racking.
 Louise and Mike stood each section vertically, and moved them into the metalworking shop (closet) for safekeeping until we're ready to erect them on the observatory deck.

 This is the second section Mike built – the north half of the east wall.
 The bottom plate is on the sawhorses in the foreground, and the top plate is on the workbench.
-The diagonal anti-racking brace is on the unfinished interior side; it would interfere with the lap siding on the exterior.
+The anti-racking brace is on the unfinished interior side where it won't interfere with the lap siding.